Frequently Asked Questions

 Answer: Yes, volunteers must attend our mandatory Volunteer Training then undergo a background check as well as provide fingerprints to the Department of Justice.
 While this may be seen as unnecessary by some, it is a requirement to maintain the safety of our facility.

 Where does your support come from?

 Answer: 30% of our budget is from government grants, 35% foundations and 35% private and individual donations.

 What types of volunteers do you need?

 Answer: We always need educators for our GED program, tutors for our children’s Learning Center, mentors and Life Skills teachers.
 From time to time we have work days for moving, cleaning or small repairs and painting as well as family events such as Christmas parties, family movie nights and game days.

 Answer: Home Start always needs money.
-Given recent disasters such as Katrina and Rita, and the economic downturn, grant money has become more difficult to obtain than ever.
-Donations are tax deductible and we are grateful for them.
+Grant money has become more difficult to obtain than ever.
+Donations are tax-deductible and we are grateful for them.